Lake Tahoe Wildlife

 Bears can be seen around Lake Tahoe year-round with more sightings beginning in mid-August as bears enter a period called hyperphagia when bears eat nearly continuously to consume as many calories as possible in preparation for winter.

 As many travelers know, the Lake Tahoe Basin has no lack of both tree and ground squirrel species.
-The Douglas Squirrel or Chickaree has a dark brown back, bushy tail, and silvery hair tips and can be found scampering up and down pine trees in search of a perfect pine cone while chattering away the whole time.
+The Douglas Squirrel or Chickaree is a spirited and acrobatic squirrel known for its vocalizations — some which sound like sci-fi effects.
+It has a dark brown back, bushy tail, and silvery hair tips and can be found scampering up and down pine trees in search of a perfect pine cone while chattering away the whole time.

 Often confused with a chipmunk, the Golden-mantled Ground Squirrel has a broad white stripe bordering its back and can be found gathering nuts, seeds, grasses, and fruits in the fall before the arrival of cold weather.
 The golden mantle species is the most common of the Sierra ground squirrels and are known to gather in campgrounds and lunch spots.